 Big City Dealers Exploit Automotive Trends

 The manufacturers are already attempting to withhold all sorts of proprietary information that is important to efficiently and effectively fix the vehicles.
 They are attempting to create a monopoly on service by threatening to void the factory warranty if you take your vehicle to an independent garage.
-Vehicles are being manufactured with weaknesses in their design to make them disposable.
-The number of parts and cost of parts continues to climb because they over-engineer vehicle systems with meaningless functional advantages simply to require more maintenance and repairs.
-The overall trend is to withhold the key for keeping late-model vehicles on the roads beyond the five years or so that may be covered by some type of warranty.
+Vehicles with weaknesses in their design to make them disposable.
+The number of parts and cost of parts continues to climb.
+That’s because they over-engineer vehicle systems with meaningless functional advantages simply to require more maintenance and repairs.
+The overall trend is to withhold the key for keeping late-model vehicles on the roads.
+This is beyond the five years or so that may be covered by some type of warranty.

-It is very rare for an engine to be rebuilt and for someone to continue driving the same vehicle because the number of problems that accumulate can make it cost-prohibitive.
+It is very rare for an engine to be rebuilt and for someone to continue driving the same vehicle.
+Especially, the number of problems that accumulate can make it cost-prohibitive.
 The dealerships simply have too much business the way it is to even care.
-They would rather cater to the type of customers who buy a new car whenever they face a major repair or perpetually lease vehicles.
-These dealerships might not even care if you purchase a new vehicle from them because they have to balance congesting their lots further against slightly increased profits.
+They would rather cater to the customers who buy a new car whenever they face a major repair.
+Also, the type who perpetually lease vehicles.
+These dealerships might not even care if you purchase a new vehicle from them.
+That’s because they have to balance congesting their lots further against slightly increased profits.

-Because their business model has grown far beyond its capacity to serve customers properly, a dealership like this should be avoided at all costs.
-If there are only a handful of spaces to park your car when you arrive that make you grit your teeth because the spaces are so difficult to access, you can’t expect to be treated like anything but a number.
-If you have to make an appointment and get a reference from the queen of England to be treated with respect and have priority given to your special needs, you will probably be better off walking.
+Because their business model has grown far beyond its capacity to serve customers properly.
+A dealership like this you should avoid at all costs.
+If there are only a handful of spaces to park your car when you arrive.
+That make you grit your teeth.
+That’s because the spaces are so difficult to access.
+Also, you can’t expect to be treat like anything but a number.
+If you have to make an appointment to be treate with respect, you will probably be better off walking.

 The incentive for car dealerships in big cities to explode far beyond their functional capacity is huge.
 The volume pricing discounts are only possible if they flood their lots with vehicles.
-While it may sound smart to keep the vehicles in another storage location and replenish the supply when vehicles are sold, the costs of transporting and reinspecting the vehicles every time they are transported strips away the slim profit margins.
+Does it may sound smart to keep the vehicles in another storage location?
+Replenish the supply when vehicles is sold, the costs of transporting and reinspecting the vehicles every time.
+Also, by getting them inspected they have transported strips away the slim profit margins.

-Like it or lump it, if you live in the big city, it is not worth it to rely on dealerships for service.
+Like it or love it, if you live in the big city.
+It is not worth it to rely on dealerships for service.
 It is better to drive outside of the city and find skilled mechanics who know how to keep your vehicle going.
-When your warranty is up, it is worth your time to find the best regional general service shop that works on all makes and models to extend the life of your vehicle.
+When your warranty is up, it is worth your time to find the best regional general service shop.
+If they work on all makes and models to extend the life of your vehicle.